• Skip to primary navigation

 Visual Collective / shutterstock.com

-4. Noosa
+4. Noosa Heads

-If you’re looking for a fun seaside town to visit then look no further than Noosa Heads.
+If you’re looking for a fun seaside town to visit, look no further than Noosa Heads.
 This town up on the Sunshine Coast is one of the best things to see in Queensland outside of Brisbane thanks to its relaxed vibe and beautiful coastal scenery.
-Noosa is the sort of place that has something for everyone.
+Noosa Heads is the sort of place that has something for everyone.
 The shops and boutiques that line Hastings Street in the center of town are great for retail therapy, while one street over is the seafront promenade by Noosa Heads Main Beach.
-Up the coast you’ll find Noosa Heads National Park, home to walking trails which go through eucalyptus forests, including the picturesque Coastal Walk.
+Up the coast, you’ll find Noosa Heads National Park, home to walking trails that go through eucalyptus forests, including the picturesque Coastal Walk.
 These walks can take you to some really pretty spots, including the Fairy Pools and Hell’s Gates.
 Finish up with a relaxing cruise down the Noosa River.

 Book Tour to Noosa